Fit: Height and Size

 The V-Strom model line has been around a few years and currently has three models in the family.
 The 650XT is the middle of the family and offers the same engine size and the lower model and the electronic features of the higher model.
-It offers dual piston calipers with dual rotors disc brakes on the front and a single disc brake on the rear.
-It’s considered an “Adventure” motorcycle that crosses the line between many genres from a dual sport, sport touring, and a standard.
-It has the ride height to go off-road, yet the sophistication and safety to do well in town or on a longer ride for the day.
+It offers dual-piston calipers with dual rotors disc brakes on the front and a single disc brake on the rear.
+It’s considered an “Adventure” motorcycle that crosses the line between many genres from a dual-sport, sport touring, and a standard.
+It has the ride height to go off-road, yet the sophistication and safety to do well in town or on a long ride for the day.

 Engine: twin-cylinder V-twin, fuel injected

 Transmission: 6-speed manual

 The Ducati Monster line-up was developed 25 years ago but has never stopped evolving from its early roots.
 The 821 brings the iconic Monster naked sport styling that defined the segment and the new Bosch anti-lock braking system with a Ducati Traction Control system bring the iconic design to the cutting edge of technology.
 In addition to the braking system, power and riding modes are available for rider setting for additional stability and traction control.

 - Honda Gold Wing GL1800B